n1v0lg/strees/README.md

 * The algorithm re-sorts at every new gini computation, which is unnecessary.
 * Not well tested, things will probably break when you run the main algorithm on more complicated inputs.
 * Only supports binary discrete attributes, and binary classes.

+## Misc

+*Representing classes.* There are different ways in which we can represent the class of a sample.
+The current implementation only deals with binary classes so a single binary column is sufficient.
+If we have more than two classes, one obvious representation is to assign an integer to each class and have a non-binary class column.
+However, this forces us to run additional equality checks.
+We can avoid these by using a separate binary indicator column for each class instead.